opencypher/morpheus/README.md

 [![Maven Central](https://img.shields.io/badge/Maven_Central-0.3.2-blue.svg?label=Maven%20Central)](https://search.maven.org/#artifactdetails%7Corg.opencypher%7Cmorpheus-spark-cypher%7C0.3.2%7Cjar)
-# CAPS: Cypher for Apache Spark
+# Morpheus: Cypher for Apache Spark

-CAPS extends [Apache Spark™](https://spark.apache.org) with [Cypher](https://neo4j.com/docs/developer-manual/current/cypher/), the industry's most widely used [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) query language defined and maintained by the [openCypher](http://www.opencypher.org) project.
+Morpheus extends [Apache Spark™](https://spark.apache.org) with [Cypher](https://neo4j.com/docs/developer-manual/current/cypher/), the industry's most widely used [property graph](https://github.com/opencypher/openCypher/blob/master/docs/property-graph-model.adoc) query language defined and maintained by the [openCypher](http://www.opencypher.org) project.
 It allows for the **integration** of many **data sources** and supports **multiple graph** querying.
 It enables you to use your Spark cluster to run **analytical graph queries**.
 Queries can also return graphs to create **processing pipelines**.

 ## Intended audience

-CAPS allows you to develop complex processing pipelines orchestrated by a powerful and expressive high-level language.
+Morpheus allows you to develop complex processing pipelines orchestrated by a powerful and expressive high-level language.
-In addition to **developers** and **big data integration specialists**, CAPS is also of practical use to **data scientists**, offering tools allowing for disparate data sources to be integrated into a single graph.
+In addition to **developers** and **big data integration specialists**, Morpheus is also of practical use to **data scientists**, offering tools allowing for disparate data sources to be integrated into a single graph.
 From this graph, queries can extract subgraphs of interest into new result graphs, which can be conveniently exported for further processing.

-CAPS builds on the Spark SQL DataFrame API, offering integration with standard Spark SQL processing and also allows integration with GraphX.
+Morpheus builds on the Spark SQL DataFrame API, offering integration with standard Spark SQL processing and also allows integration with GraphX.
 To learn more about this, please see our [examples](https://github.com/opencypher/cypher-for-apache-spark/tree/master/morpheus-examples).

 <!-- TODO: WIKI How does it relate to GraphFrames -->